Josh Tudela: Professional career

 During his college years, Tudela also played with West Michigan Edge, Fort Wayne Fever and Kalamazoo Kingdom in the Premier Development League.

 Tudela was the Galaxy's second selection in the second round (20th overall) of the 2007 MLS SuperDraft.
 After initially not featuring for the club, Tudela would end the season appearing in nine matches, all starts during his rookie campaign.
 He spent three weeks on loan with the California Victory of the United Soccer League.
 In the 2008 preseason, Tudela scored his first goal in a Galaxy uniform during the Pan-Pacific Championship against Sydney FC in Hawaii.
 The regular season saw him compete in six games with three starts and an assist.
 After making eight starts in 2009, Tudela was waived by Los Angeles on July 1 to make roster space for Alecko Eskandarian.

 After a brief stint with LA-based side Doxa Italia, Tudela traveled to Romania for a trial with former European champions Steaua Bucharest in January 2010.
 However, Steaua decided not to offer him a contract.
 On February 17, 2010, he started a trial with Polish team Cracovia but again was not offered a contract.

 In December 2010, Tudela signed with the expansion Los Angeles Blues of USL Pro for the 2011 season.

 Managerial career

 Tudela was recruited, in 2011, as head coach of the Long Beach-based Beach FC in the Southern California Developmental Soccer League.
-He claimed co-ownership of Tudela Soccer Academy, a soccer academy ran by his older brother Jeremy Tudela, in Newburgh, Indiana.
 In January 2012, Tudela was recruited as assistant coach of the VCU Rams of Virginia Commonwealth University in Richmond, Virginia.
 He worked at VCU for three seasons.

 In 2014, Tudela returned to his hometown of Evansville to help found Tudela Futbol Club, a youth soccer club based in the Newburgh suburb of Evansville.
-He served as the director of boys' coaching at the club until its dissolution in 2019.